markyuna/markyuna/README.md

 <h1 align="center">Hi 👋, I'm Marcos</h1>
 <h3 align="center">Hi, I am Marcos Suarez.
 I am an aspiring full stack developer.
 Current front-end developer from Cuba living in Paris.
 I spend my time on personal projects and learning more about HTML, CSS and JavaScript.
-I am interested in working full time in remote work as well.
-If you have an idea for a website or want to upgrade your current website contact me and we can discuss your options..</h3>
+I am interested in working full time in remote work as well. </h3>

 - 💞️ I'am looking for a job as a web developer
 - 📫 How do I join? .. it's easy 👀..
 0662482491